 Androgenic Alopecia, also known as male pattern hair loss, is a condition that affects all men at some point as the get older.
 Most white men develop some degree of baldness, according to their age and genetic makeup.
 Male pattern baldness affects up to half of all white men by the age of 50 years and up to 80 percent of men in the same group by the age of 70 years.
 Other ethnic groups such as those of east Asian descent are less affected.

-Hair Loss in men begins manifesting with the miniaturization of the hair follicle and it is generally known to be related to hormones in both males and females.
+Hair loss in men begins manifesting with the miniaturization of the hair follicle and is generally known to be related to hormones in both males and females.

-It is important to understand each hair on your head lives in small hole called a follicle.
+It is important to understand that each hair on your head lives in small hole called a follicle.
 Most of the time, the size of the follicle remains the same, and normal hair continues to grow from it.
-However, in cases of male pattern hair loss, for some reason, the follicle shrinks.
-The end result of this shrinkage of the follicle, is shorter finer hair, or no hair growth at all.
+However, in cases of male pattern hair loss, the follicle shrinks.
+The end result of this shrinkage of the follicle is either shorter finer hair, or no hair growth at all.

 This is the most common type of hair loss, affecting both men and women as they age.
 In men, hair often begins to recede from the forehead in a line that resembles the letter M. Women typically retain the hairline on the forehead but have a broadening of the part in their hair.